xcoders/xcoders.github.com/_posts/2013-01-24-January-24-Development-of-the-Google-Maps-app-for-iOS.markdown

 ---
 layout: post
-title: January 24 - Development of Google Maps app for iOS
+title: January 24 - Development of the Google Maps app for iOS
 author: @CascadeRam
 date: 2013-01-21
 ---